-Private Internet Access is a US-based VPN powered by a network of 23,000+ servers in 77+ countries, and 189 of these servers are located within Singapore.
+Private Internet Access is a US-based VPN powered by 35,000+ servers in 77 countries, and 189 of these servers are located within Singapore.
 For users located abroad, these servers are extremely efficient for streaming purposes.
-You can unblock local streaming services like StarHub after connecting to PIA’s Singaporean servers.
+You can unblock local streaming services like StarHub, Trans TV, MetroTV, TVRI Nasional, and Batam TV after connecting to PIA’s Singaporean servers.

 Other than that, PIA is also committed to a zero-logging stance which makes it a great option for users troubled by the deteriorating privacy situation in Singapore.
-For added security, it also offers IPv6 leak protection, secure DNS, kill switch, and DDoS protection to make your data and internet traffic more private on the web.
+For added security, it also offers IPv6 leak protection, secure DNS, Internet Kill Switch, and DDoS protection to make your data and internet traffic more private on the web.
 For these features, PIA is among the most highly rated VPN providers.

 The provider is currently priced at $2.69/mo for a 2-year plan.
 With 10 multi-logins and a 30-day money-back guarantee, PIA is an excellent choice for users needing an easy solution to privacy issues and geo-restrictions.

 - Largest VPN server network

 - Faces issues unblocking sites some streaming websites

 Features that make a VPN best for Singapore

 The VPN industry includes a large number of VPN providers.
 However, not all VPNs are created equal.
 The main criteria that we consider when reviewing VPN providers are as follows:

 Privacy and anonymity